 Flow execution is one of the most critical processes performed by Agents and so it is important to control it properly, here are some basic guidelines to be followed

-- Assign one Agent with one Controller only: Customers with more than one controller might end up with allocation one agent to multiple controllers, this will break the test execution if more that one controller requests for execution at the same time.
+- Assign one Agent with one Controller only: Customers with more than one controller might end up allocating one agent to multiple controllers, this will break the test execution if more than one controller requests for execution at the same time.

 - Taking over Agents during execution: Users can take over agents even when those agents are executing flows via schedule, hence it is very important that everyone in the team is informed about not taking over agent machines when schedule/RunList execution is underway.

-- Close Applications after done: Close the application under test when your flow execution is completed, this can be done bu using a close browser, close application, or command-line block, this will ensure that application open by your last flow does not interfere execution with the next flow execution.
+- Close Applications after done: Close the application under test when your flow execution is completed, this can be done by using a close browser, close application, or command-line block, this will ensure that the application open by your last flow does not interfere with execution with the next flow execution.